 Manchester Ship Canal. – In late December 2015 Storm Eva cause flooding in the canal which resulted in severe damage to about 160m of canal bank.
 Drilled ground anchors were needed to tie back a new combi pile wall stabilising the damaged bank.
 However, during the drilling of the anchors, movement was recorded beneath nearby structures and work was stopped.
-We were commissioned to investigate the cause of the movement and recommend changes to overcome these problems.
+We were commissioned to provide specialist geotechnical advice about the cause of the movement and what changes could overcome these problems.
 Researching the probable cause of the movement, we highlighted changes ensuring that further movement could be kept to controllable levels.

 Chernobyl. – Construction of the new safe confinement shelter over the reactor building number four at the Chernobyl nuclear power plant, problems were encountered in forming the CFA piles in the active zone.
 Bechtel contacted us to ask for our help to resolve the problems they were having on site.
 First, we reviewed the computer records for the pile installation and the test pile results.
 We identified where changes in construction method would significantly impact the quality and speed of construction.
 Seeing construction at the site quickly confirmed our findings.
 Finally we made recommendations to the construction team, resolving the problems that the site team were having.
 Take some time to watch the arch being slid into place here.

 Bishop Stortford. – A house builder called to say that their piling contractor was unable to form CFA piles on the site.
 Our role was to provide geotechnical specialist advice about the reasons why the piles could not be formed and what solutions could be implemented so the project could be completed.
 First, we reviewed the site investigation documents, pile records and looked into previous projects close to the site and discovered there were dissolution features under the site preventing the formation of the piles.
-So we specified the scope for further ground investigation and found the full extent of the features.
-We recommended compaction grouting to stabilise the dissolution features thereby reducing the effects of ground movement on adjacent buildings during the successful completion of the piling.
+Our specialist advice was to scope further ground investigation that found the full extent of the features.
+Our specialist advice was to perform compaction grouting to stabilise the dissolution features thereby reducing the effects of ground movement on adjacent buildings during the successful completion of the piling.